TaiWow/ALT_Expense_Tracker/README.md

   ```bash
   python cli.py
   ```

----

-## Project Structure

-The project is organized into the following files:

-- **`models.py`**: Contains the `Expense` and `ExpenseDatabase` classes, which handle the core logic of expense management and data persistence.
-- **`main.py`**: Demonstrates the basic functionality of the application by creating a list of dummy expenses and saving/loading them from JSON and CSV files.
-- **`cli.py`**: Provides a command-line interface for interacting with the expense tracker.

----

 ## CLI Commands
 1. **Add Expense**: Enter title and amount.
 2. **Update Expense**: Enter ID and update title/amount.